wolfgang-wdw/wolfgang-wdw.github.io/_pages/services/backends/tooling_en.md

 lang_ref: services_backends_tooling
 ---
 ### Custom tools of the trade
+Good tools enable the best people to do their best work.

+[COTS](https://en.wikipedia.org/wiki/Commercial_off-the-shelf) is almost always the best choice, and I will always consider it first.

-Sometimes you need more than what comes out of the box.
+But sometimes you need more than what comes out of the box.

-[COTS](https://en.wikipedia.org/wiki/Commercial_off-the-shelf) is almost always the best choice, especially if there are strong customization options.

-For example, I will never again write deployment scripts by hand.
-I will use things like Ansible, or Puppet, Salt, Chef, and so on, and customize whatever needs customizing.

-Sometimes, though, you need a set of sharp tools, say:
+### What can I do for you?
+Sharp tools and machinery, customized to your needs, for example:

-- Convert something to some proprietary data format that just wont die
+- A converter for some proprietary data format that just wont die
-- Convert something FROM some proprietary data format that .. you catch my drift
-- Convert large chunks of data from an old format to a fancy new one, or new database vendor all together
-- Build an especially complicated system (probably using things that just wont die)
+- A system for compiling and building an especially complicated system (probably containing things that just wont die)
+- That really complicated question that you always wanted to ask your database(s)

-These are usually command line tools, written in Shell Script, Python, Ruby, or whatever seems suitable.
+These are usually command line tools, written in Shell Script, Python, Ruby, or whatever else is at hand.

 I will even write you a GUI tool or two.
 It's not my main forte, but, did I mention I like to learn?
 Bring it on.

-The bottom line is, tooling is what enables the work you really want to do.
-Let me support you in this endeavor.